-- Only start a fire in an approved firepit and in a location allowed under local fire firestricions.
+- Only start a fire in an approved fire pit and in a location allowed under local fire restrictions.

-- Make sure your fire is completely out before walking way; feel it with the back of your hand to make sure it is cool.
+- Make sure your fire is completely out before walking away; feel it with the back of your hand to make sure it is cool.

 - Never leave your fire unattended.

-- Don’t start fires on a windy day, and always have water and extinguiser nearby.
+- Don’t start fires on a windy day, and always have water and extinguisher nearby.

 - Learn more about how you can prevent wildfires. #FireSense is common sense.